hibbitts-design/hibbitts-design-org-blog/posts/2017-07-27-a-few-more-thoughts-about-what-problems-open-course-hub-can-solve/post.md

 1. Pedagogical goals are unmet by the current Learning Platform (e.g. LMS or CMS) alone
 2. Student and facilitator experiences, especially multi-device, are below expectations
 3. Ability to access, share and collaboratively edit course materials are too limited
-4. The creation and updating of online course materials takes more time than desired
+4. The creation and updating of online course materials is too time consuming
 5. Once created, online course materials are difficult to reuse/update on different platforms for different contexts
 6. Unable to fully apply existing Web authoring skills in current Learning Platform